-Muhammad Ali turns 70 today.
-I watched a TV documentary about him last night, a documentary that looked at his relationship with the United Kingdom, or more accurately his relationship with the people of the United Kingdom.
 Being someone who was slightly too young to see him perform in the ring, apart from his penultimate fight with Larry Holmes, I was still mesmerised by what Ali was.
-Watching videos is great, and believe me I’ve watched many Ali fights over and over again, but being around and experiencing the event as it happens is where that magic link is made to a persona by the people.
+Watching videos is great, and believe me I’ve watched many Ali fights over and over again, but being around and experiencing the event as it happens is where that magic link is made from the people to the persona.

 “I’ve something I want to show you Fran.”
 Chris took me through to his house and into a room at the back, a beautiful room with a snooker table and massive TV; a room for the boys to get together, drink and watch sports, probably Rugby mostly, but big fights always welcome.
-In the corner of the room was what Chris called the ‘Ali Bar’.
-Chris had spent years gathering together pictures, drawings, books, ticket stubs and all kind of wonderful Ali memorabilia.
-Ali had so captured the imagination of Chris when he was a youngster watching those incredible events of the 60s and 70s that his influence would never leave him.
-I was quite blown away and hastily got Chris’s permission to take a few quick photographs.
+In the corner of the room was what Chris called the ‘Ali Bar‘.

-Seeing what Chris had done really brought home to me what Muhammad Ali was and the power of the mystique that he brought to the world.
+Seeing what Chris had done really brought home to me what Muhammad Ali was and the power of the mystique that he brought to the World.
 To call him simply a ‘great boxer’ does not even come close to what the man actually signified.
 He brought the world the kind magic that no other sportsman has ever or will ever bring again.
 He was a fighter who was more concerned about bringing a message of peace.
 He showed the kind of courage in his convictions that all of us should try to keep at the forefront of our minds.
 He approached his sport with brilliance and lit up the world with his vibrancy, transforming boxing along the way.

 Happy Birthday Ali.